ericbulloch/kwmd/concepts/artificial_intelligence.md

 ### Writing This Repository

 The notes that I take for this repository are written by me.
 I do run it through AI from time to time to get feedback on writing style and other things.
 While I think that AI is very good at writing many things, the goal of this repository is to make my notes and talk about things that I have learned.
 If AI were to write this repository, I would have failed in what I was trying to do.

+### Writing Commands

+This might seem crazy to people but I am rarely have AI generate a command for me.
+I do have a list of commands in this repository that I regularly run that probably could be automated in some fashion.
+However, my goal is to learn and understand.
+I write out most of my commands to learn what the various switches and options do.
+I find that I am getting more comfortable with the tools and that I am able to quickly fix an issue if something goes wrong.
+I do from time to time, run commands through AI to ask if it is correct.
+I will also ask it for other considerations that I may have missed.

+### Writing All Code

+I have been a software developer for 15+ years.
+I enjoy it a lot and I also enjoy the challenge of solving some of the problems with code.
+There are some things that I like to write and there are things that I will ask the AI to write for me.
+My machine has a large collection of scripts that I have accumulated over the years that have worked out really well.
+For those reasons, I don't have AI write all the code.